 4) Customer satisfaction rate

-If you cannot take care of your existing customers and make sure they are satisfied, then you have no point being in business.
+If you cannot take care of your existing customers and make sure they are satisfied, then there is no point of you being in business.
 While it is impossible to please all your customers all the time, a customer satisfaction rate will give you a good idea how well you’re doing and help you track the effects of certain changes which you make.
 By conducting surveys and doing some social listening, you can get a customer satisfaction rate.
 A higher rate of approximately 70% indicates that a huge number of your customers are satisfied.
 A lower rate indicates that you have a huge problem which you must solve right away and ensure that rate is consequently raised.

 5) Customer Retention